Bradley-Hower/reading-notes/course-301/class-01.md

-# Introduction to React and Components
+# *Course 201, Entry 1: Introduction to React and Components*

 ## Component-Based Architecture